Latest Nervos Network (CKB) News Update

 TLDR

-1. DAO Mainnet Launch (Mid-February 2026) – Community governance goes live, decentralizing key protocol decisions.
+1. DAO Mainnet Launch (Mid-February 2026) – Transitioning community governance to a live, on-chain decentralized model.

 Deep Dive